dij0s/PETAL/thesis/bachelor_thesis.typ

 - The key results or findings.
 - The main conclusion or implications of the work.

-The abstract should be self-contained, clear, and usually does not exceed 250-300 words.
+The abstract should be self-contained, clear and usually does not exceed 250-300 words.
 It allows readers to quickly understand the purpose and outcomes of the thesis without reading the full document.

 The abstract *must* be written in both French and English.